britelink/drugs/README.md

 Your drug information application will be accessible at `http://localhost:3000`.

-## Usage
+## How to Use

-- Use the search bar to enter the name of the drug you want to search for.
+- Use the search bar to find information on specific drugs.
-- Click on a drug to view its details, including trade name, generic name, and other relevant information.
+- Click on a drug to access detailed information, including trade name, generic name, and more.
 - Favorite drugs for quick access by clicking the star icon.

-- Enjoy a user-friendly interface with a modern design.
+## Join Us!

+We welcome collaborators, contributors, and enthusiasts to join us in our mission to create Africa's leading drug information platform.
+Let's work together to build a resource that sets the standard for drug-related information, adhering to African norms while meeting global expectations.

+## Contributing

+Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get involved.

-## Conclusion
+## License

-This Drug Information Application demonstrates how to build a modern web application for accessing drug information in.
-It utilizes Next.js, React, and Tailwind CSS to provide a seamless user experience.
+This project is open-source and available under the [MIT License](LICENSE).